 A parameter that determines the file path used to hold the SQLite database.
-The default value is in the user's add-on directory and in a version-specific subdirectory.
+The default value is in the user's add-on directory as determined by (find-system-path 'addon-dir) and within a subdirectory determined by get-installation-name.